First Nations peaks demand urgent aged care action

 - Develop a dedicated First Nations aged care workforce strategy aligned with the National Aboriginal and Torres Strait Islander Health Workforce Strategic Framework and Implementation Plan 2021–2031

-- The statement added that First Nations people’s access to aged care services are being limited by co-payments, digital barriers, workforce shortages, inconsistent redress exemptions, and culturally unsafe navigation processes.
+- The statement added that First Nations people’s access to aged care services is being limited by co-payments, digital barriers, workforce shortages, inconsistent redress exemptions, and culturally unsafe navigation processes.

 In March, The Weekly SOURCE reported on the Purrkanaitya Aboriginal Elder Village in Bedford Park, 10km from the Adelaide CBD.

-In October last year, Uniting NSW.
-ACT said it will plan and build the 50-bed aged care home to be operated by Wyanga Aboriginal Aged Care in Redfern, Sydney.
+In October 2025, we reported on Uniting NSW.
+ACT's plans to build the 50-bed aged care home, to be operated by Wyanga Aboriginal Aged Care, in Redfern, Sydney.

-In conclusion, the statement by the 11 organisations says continued delays in implementing the Royal Commission recommendations risks embedding settings before culturally safe reforms are implemented, a result that could limit “equitable outcomes” for Aboriginal and First Nations people.
+The statement by the 11 organisations said in conclusion that continued delays in implementing the Royal Commission recommendations risks embedding settings before culturally safe reforms are implemented, a result that could limit “equitable outcomes” for Aboriginal and First Nations people.